-The AS-7000 is constructed with an aluminium sleeve surrounding the delicate sensing electrodes.
+The AquaSondes are constructed with an aluminium sleeve surrounding the delicate sensing electrodes.
 The Sleeve can be easily removed by unscrewing to allow cleaning of the individual electrodes, however, The sonde sleeve, end cap and wiper form an integral, working part of the sonde's optical measurement system, and MUST be fitted during calibration and measurement for correct operation.